The challenge: Managing people as both costs and assets

 This report will uncover research, which reveals the current state of HR Analytics within the UK’s HR departments and the practical steps that organisations can take to adopt HR Analytics in order to prevent being left behind as the sector continues to rapidly evolve.

-The whitepaper will explore:
+The report will explore:

 - How HR decision-makers are currently implementing analytics